secure-software-engineering/phasar/README.md

 #### Creating the configuration files {#creating-the-configuration-files}
+FIXME: does it work for cmake build the same way? can we put it into the cmake build so that it's done automatically?
 Before running ourframework you have to create some configuration files.
 Do not worry, that can be done automatically.
 To do that please run the following commands:

 $ cd misc/